 As set out in Schedule 6 to the 2006 Act the number of interim executive members must not be less than two.
 Once the IEB has been established, further interim executive members can be appointed at any time.
 An IEB should be a small, focused group appointed for the full period which it is expected to take to turn the school around.
-Members of an IEB should be chosen on a case by case basis, depending on the needs of the school and existing governors may be appointed to the IEB.
-We expect members of an IEB to bring a fresh outlook to the governance arrangements of the school, marking a clear break from the previous management of the school.
+Members of an IEB should be chosen on a case by case basis, depending on the needs of the school but should normally include individuals with financial skills and experience of transformational educational improvement.
+Where the school is underperforming and there is already an agreed sponsor, we would expect that the sponsor should be on the IEB.
+If a sponsor is agreed during the operation of the IEB we would expect that a sponsor representative would join the IEB at that point.
+Members of an IEB bring a fresh outlook to the governance arrangements of the school, marking a clear break from the previous management of the school.
 In most cases, therefore, we would not expect existing governors who are vacating office to be nominated as IEB members (although this is not prohibited by the law).
 Local authorities who are considering doing this should contact the DfE to discuss the particular circumstances of the school.